-The Educational Foundations and Leadership Application can be found online here.
-You may also choose to download and submit a paper application.
+Create a new account and complete the Educational Foundations and Leadership online application.
+You may also choose to download and submit a printable PDF application.
 A $40 non-refundable fee is required to apply.

 - Personal Essay: Please address each of the following questions in 250-500 words.

 - Please briefly describe your past and current experiences of educational leadership, whether in administration, teaching, coaching, or learning.
 How have these experiences led you to apply for the program?